outspeed-ai/outspeed-next-js-example/README.md

 2. **401 Unauthorized when starting session**

    - Verify your Outspeed API key is correct
-   - Check if your API key has the necessary permissions

 3. **Weather tool not working**
    - Add your OpenWeatherMap API key to `.env`